fredneedsausername/ServerPhone/README.md

 ## User management
 **TODO**
 There may be multiple users, each having their dedicated folder under the users folder.
 Each user has a password and username, which they have to use to connect to the server.
 Each user has their access level, from the defined ones in [`fredver.clientserver.PermissionLevel`](ServerTelefono/src/fredver/clientserver/PermissionLevel.java) enum.
-Each user can only interact with the contents of its folder, unless it's the admin.
+Each user can only interact with the contents of its user folder, unless it's the admin.<br>
-///////
-per il login e password, il Server chiede al client una password e un username, poi se è giusta la password legata all'username mette il socket in una map con una classe per identificare le informazioni della sessione, che quando termina verrà rimossa dalla map.
-///////
-different permissions
-///////
+The admin can set a limit, which is ***highly recommended***, of how much storage a user has allocated to himself (his folder).
+If this limit is exceeded when creating or uploading new files or folders, then the operation is cancelled, and the message with the header title [`NOT_SUFFICIENT_STORAGE`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) is sent to the server.

 <br>
 <br>